pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/dotnet/_index.md

 ## Dev Versions

-Pulumi SDKs also publish pre-release versions, that include all the latest changes from the main branch.
+Pulumi SDKs also publish pre-release versions, that include all the latest changes from the main development branch.
 To use them you can use the `--prerelease` flag.
 For example `dotnet add package Pulumi --prerelease`.

 ### Standard Packages